eslint/rfcs/designs/2026-updated-js-ts-parser/README.md

 Two problems that have nothing to do with TypeScript get fixed by the same work:

 * **`eslint-scope` doesn't see TypeScript.** It walks past type annotations, so a type-only import looks unused and a type reference looks undefined.
 Every rule that consults scope is wrong on TypeScript files today unless something replaces the scope analyzer.
-* **Code path analysis is unreliable.** ESLint's code path analysis has never been trustworthy enough to build on, and its API (segments, `currentSegments`, `childCodePaths`) asks rules to hand-maintain state that the analysis should be answering directly.
+* **Code path analysis is flawed.** ESLint's code path analysis has never been completely trustworthy, and its API (segments, `currentSegments`, `childCodePaths`) asks rules to hand-maintain state that the analysis should be answering directly.
 Fifteen core rules use it.
 It has been effectively frozen for years because changing it safely is very hard.

 ## Detailed Design